 - The wrong slide of microscopy was provided; OR

-- If the author/contributor list is incorrect when a deserving author has been omitted or somebody who does not meet authorship criteria has been included.
+- A deserving author has been omitted or somebody who does not meet authorship criteria has been included.

 - They have clear evidence that the findings are unreliable, either as a result of a major error (e.g. miscalculation or experimental error), or as a result of fabrication (e.g. of data) or falsification (e.g. image manipulation)